 Whether you’re making Pesach for your nearest and dearest or spending the holiday with friends, chances are you’re on the lookout for Judaica pieces that will make your Seder experience better and more beautiful than before.

-The Seder plate is the centerpiece of any Passover celebration and an unmistakable Judaica icon.
+The is the centerpiece of any Passover celebration and an unmistakable Judaica icon.
 It usually consists of a large plate or tray with six smaller bowls or plates in which different food items are placed.
 These foods al play a part in helping to run the Seder or tell the Passover story: a charred shank bone symbolizes the Pascal lamb; a burnt egg represents Jerusalem’s golden temples, now destroyed; different bitter vegetables are eaten to commemorate our ancestors’ suffering and hardships; pasty charoset plays the part of edible mortar; and green vegetables offer hope for spring, the month in which the holiday falls.
 We love the mixture of colors and materials in this amazing wood and metal Seder plate from Israeli artist Shraga Landesman!

 Your Price: $129